prof18/marcogomiero.com/content/posts/2020/kmm-shared-app-architecture.md

 ---
 layout: post
-title:  "Choosing the right architecture for a project with Kotlin Multiplatform, Jetpack Compose and SwiftUI"
+title:  "Choosing the right architecture for Kotlin Multiplatform, Jetpack Compose and SwiftUI"
-date:   2020-10-12
+date:   2020-10-23
 show_in_homepage: true
-draft: true
 tags: [Kotlin Multiplatform]
 ---

 Recently, I've started to work on (yet another) side project: Money Flow.
-As the name suggests, this is an application to help me track all the expenses and the incomes.
-I've thought and designed it almost a year ago and only now I've found the time to start writing code.
+As the name suggests, this is an application to help me track all the expenses and incomes.
+I've thought and designed it almost a year ago but only now I've found the time to start writing actual code.

 {{< figure src="/img/kmm-app-arch/app-design.png" caption=“A first design iteration, that will change a bit”>}}

-And I’ve decided to make this project a personal playground for a Kotlin Multiplatform mobile app.
+I’ve decided to make this project a personal playground for a Kotlin Multiplatform mobile app.
 Money Flow will be an Android, iOS and MacOS application with a common business logic written in Kotlin.
-And I’ve decided to use the new declarative way to do UI: Jetpack Compose for Android (still in alpha when I’m writing this article) and SwiftUI for iOs/MacOS (that is officially stable, but still causes some headache in big projects - I’ll probably write about my experience soon - ).
+I’ve decided to use the new declarative way to handle UI: Jetpack Compose for Android (still in alpha at the time I’m writing this article) and SwiftUI for iOS/MacOS (that is officially stable, but still causes some headaches in big projects — I’ll probably write about my experience soon).

-So, after setting up the project, I started to think about the architecture of the Home Screen.
+So, after setting up the project, I started thinking about the architecture of the Home Screen.

 > This article will be a sort of journal that describes all the decisions and the thoughts that I’ve made to come up with a solution that satisfies me.
 In this way, I want to be helpful to all the people that are in this decision process.

-In the first place, I’ve thought to go with a MVVM approach, with a platform-specific ViewModel defined in the native part.
-But I wanted to share more code as possible so I’ve decided to switch to an MVP architecture with Model, (abstract) View and Presenter all defined in the common code.
+In the first place, I’ve thought to go with an MVVM approach, with a platform-specific ViewModel defined in the native part.
+But I wanted to share as much code as possible so I’ve decided to switch to an MVP architecture with Model, (abstract) View and Presenter all defined in the common code.

 The Model is a sealed class that contains the different states: a loading state, an error state and a “success state” with all the info needed to render the HomeScreen.